min2ha/ukwa-site/content/target/61591/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog: Ruling out a customs union risks jobs and undermines peace in Northern Ireland

 All the relevant analysis shows that leaving a customs union with the EU will cost jobs and undermine the Northern Irish peace process.